byrobingames/heyzap/README.md

 Stencyl extension for "Heyzap" (http://www.heyzap.com) on iOS and Android.
 This extension allows you to easily integrate Heyzap on your Stencyl game / application. (http://www.stencyl.com)

+### Important!!

+This extension is using a custum "PROJ.xcodeproj" file to load some bundle files automatically in your IOS game.
+It wil no harm for your game.

+Does not work with the following extensions:
+- Tapdaq Extension
+- Batch Extension

+If you want to create a game with this and with above extension, you can ask me and i make it happen for your.
+Not for FREE.

 **TODO**
 - Banner support (Admob, iAd, Facebook Audience Network)